Buoyant Bryson DeChambeau takes three-shot lead after second round of LIV Singapore

 Rahm, who is chasing back-to-back wins after his victory in Hong Kong last week, was pleased with his steady round.

-Mixing four birdies with a bogey, the Spaniard kept himself in contention and hopes to continue his form he has over the next two days.
+Mixing four birdies with a bogey, the Spaniard kept himself in contention and hopes to continue his form over the next two days.

-However, the weather could influence his strategy, with tee times for the third round moved up by over an hour due to thunderstorms forecast.
+However, the weather could influence his strategy, with tee times for the third round moved up by over an hour due to the forecast of thunderstorms.

 Rahm said: “We don’t know what’s going to happen.
 Even though this golf course drains probably better than 99.9 per cent of the golf courses out there, if we get a few-hour storm like you can here, then it will make everything a little bit softer.